GregCM/whrwthal/README.md

 ### Security-Gaps -Flaws & -Considerations ###
 I plan to anonymize source code variables and comments as much as I can.
 This will help if some very curious person with an untrained-eye takes a peak, but anyone who knows what they're looking at (be it the general format of scripture or python) will figure things out pretty quick.
 - Consider that this README document is the only other revealing item in the repository.
-Act accordingly, keeping an eye towards redistribution if you have the heart for it.
+Act accordingly, keeping an eye towards redistribution if you have the heart for it (see LICENSE for your responsibilities should you choose to redistribute)

 Obfuscation will *help* protect against those people who know what they're doing; encryption will do somewhat the same, but will enable good people who know what they're doing and end up with your copy + password to improve or modify the program.
 - For legal reasons, I don't do either in advance of distributing **whrwthal**, and likewise (if you plan to redistribute **whrwthal**) I encourage you to only engage in encryption of the entirety of your *installdir*, if you're concerned about securtiy.